-(a) A settlor may revoke the trust unless it is irrevocable by the express terms of the instrument creating it or of an instrument modifying it.

-(b) The settlor may modify or amend a trust that is revocable, but the settlor may not enlarge the duties of the trustee without the trustee's express consent.

-(c) If the trust was created by a written instrument, a revocation, modification, or amendment of the trust must be in writing.
+- (a) A settlor may revoke the trust unless it is irrevocable by the express terms of the instrument creating it or of an instrument modifying it. - (b) The settlor may modify or amend a trust that is revocable, but the settlor may not enlarge the duties of the trustee without the trustee's express consent. - (c) If the trust was created by a written instrument, a revocation, modification, or amendment of the trust must be in writing.

 If the trust is revocable and does not specify how revocation can occur, no specific procedure need be followed, but the settlor's intent to revoke must be manifestly clear.
 Jenkins v.
 Jenkins 522 S.W.3d 771, 782 (Tex.
 App.--Houston [1st Dist.]
 2017, no pet.).
 An unanswered question is whether one settlor acting alone can revoke a revocable trust that contains a provision that both settlors of the trust must consent to revocation.
 If not, then can one co-trustee revoke the trust as to the property she conveyed into trust?
+Can a divorce court order a spouse to revoke a revocable trust, where the trust principal was community property?

-It is safe to say that the complications mentioned in this paper about amending or unwinding trusts, or removing assets from trust, are not present with a revocable trust.
+It is safe to say that the complications mentioned in this Article about amending or unwinding trusts, or removing assets from trust, may not apply to a revocable trust.
 A settlor of a revocable trust has constructive possession and control over property held in revocable trust.
-While the case law does not address this specifically, the author believes that income earned during the settlor's marriage can be treated by a divorce court as community property.
+While the case law does not address this specifically, an argument can be made that income earned on trust assets during the settlor's marriage can be treated by a divorce court as community property once it has been distributed to the settlor spouse or if the trust is revoked.

 5. Irrevocable Trust.
 No specific language is needed to make a trust irrevocable.
-However, action in question must clearly reflect the settlor's intent that the trust be irrevocable.
+However, the action in question must clearly reflect the settlor's intent that the trust be irrevocable.
 Jenkins v.
 Jenkins 522 S.W.3d 771, 782 (Tex.
 App.--Houston [1st Dist.]
 2017, no pet.).
 Irrevocable trusts establish rights in beneficiaries that are protected both by trust law and property law, so they cannot be revoked without their consent or due process of law.